 One of the single most distressing meetings in business is when a talented, valuable, and once-enthusiastic employee stops in to say a final goodbye.

-The truth is, maybe 5% of all employees will ever take advantage of your inward-swinging open-door policy.
+Perhaps one-in-twenty of your employees will ever take advantage of your inward-swinging open-door policy.

-Here is the recipe for the only truly workable open door policy.
+Here is the recipe for a workable open door policy.
 Stand up from the desk.
 Walk out the door of your office.
 Walk up to someone working for the company and ask the second-most important question in corporate America: “How are things going?”

 Since you are an intimidating senior manager, they will inevitably say, “Fine.”
 If you stop there, you will have failed.
 The next question, the most important, is: “Tell me what you’re working on.”